vaiish371/tp/docs/UserGuide.md

 ### 2.2.1 Adding a student: `add student`

-This command allows you to assign a new student to the current module you have selected.
+Assigns a new student to the current module you have selected.

 Format: `add student /s STUDENT_NAME /# STUDENT_NUMBER /e STUDENT_EMAIL`